Manpreetgujral9/100-days-of-code/log.md

 ### Day 15: January 30, 2019
 **Today's Progress**:Today , Completed Half of the project.
 Thought about the changes I can make on it.

+### Day 16: January 31, 2019
+**Today's Progress**:I have completed my major portion of the project,Will share soon on github.
+Trying to adding Animation.js in the project but it gonna be complicated to understand little bit.So, Working on it.